Chemistry in the context of love and relationships is desirable and coveted. Who doesn’t want to experience that magic and spark with someone special?

 When it does happen, the feelings are unmistakable and often defy reason.
 There exists a harmony between you, and you create a beautiful melody that flows naturally.
 Nothing feels forced, fake, or contrived.
 It just is.

 The pull that draws you into the entirety of another person has been described with words like “knowing,” attraction, vibe, and soul bond.
 Movies offer visual cues on what this looks like.
 Timeless scenes from classics like Casablanca’s, “Here’s lookin’ at you kid,” and the Notebook’s “You are, and always have been, my dream,” make us squeal with delight.

-The reason why chemistry feels nebulous is that it manifests in through energy, not in the mind.
-Some believe that it is a byproduct of unconscious decision making, informed by a complex mix of criteria based on our upbringing and what we’ve learned.
+The reason why chemistry feels nebulous is that it manifests through energy, not in the mind.
+Some believe that it is a byproduct of unconscious decision-making, informed by a complex mix of criteria based on our upbringing and what we’ve learned.

 If this is true, how do we explain falling for someone who is different from us, and why we’re repelled by someone who at first glance seems to be a good fit, according to social standards?